pawelrogowski/goit-wallet-app-03-frontend/README.md

 ## Routes 📄

-The app consists of the following pages and their respective functionalities:
+The app consists of the following routes and their respective functionalities:

 - `/login`: User login
 - `/register`: User registration